brianondemand/coffee-shop/README.md

 # How to connect to database

+1. Install the XAMPP application to start a server if you dont have any

-1. Create a new database called koffe_shop
+2. Create a new database called koffe_shop

-2. Import the contact_db.sql file to your created database
+3. Import the contact_db.sql file to your created database

-3. Make bookings and it works
+4. Make bookings and it works !!

 # Screenshots